firattale/YelpCamp/README.md

 * Needs authentication for share information.
 * Needs authorization to update information and comments.
 * Easy to register and fast to start.
+* SuperAdmin authorization with only a secret password to delete and update every information.

 ## Architecture and Libraries
 * MVC pattern